 Some people may find it uncomfortable to lie on the hard table.

-CT rapidly creates detailed pictures of the thoracic or middle part of the spine.
+CT rapidly creates detailed pictures of the thoracic spine.
 The test may help diagnose or detect:

-Results are considered normal if the thoracic region is normal in appearance.
+Results are normal if the thoracic spine looks normal.

 Abnormal results may be due to:

 Risks of CT scans include: